eVolpe-AI/AI-HR-Agent/README.md

-# AI HR Agent

-## Description
-Our agent, available as a chatbot, enables interaction with the MintHCM system through natural language communication.
-It operates as an external server accessible through a WebSocket API, utilizing the MintHCM API and direct database calls to accomplish its tasks.
-Users interact with the agent via the MintHCM chat widget, which provides a simple and intuitive communication interface.
-The agent is equipped with a set of tools that allow it to perform various operations, such as:
+Designed to simplify and streamline your workflow, our AI agent allows you to use natural language to communicate directly with your MintHCM system.

+Accessible via a WebSocket API, our agent acts as an external server that utilizes MintHCM API and direct Mint database calls to get things done.
+And the best part?
+You interact with it using an intuitive chat widget inside MintHCM.

+### What can it do?
+Our agent comes equipped with tools to help you perform a variety of tasks, including:
+* 📅 **Checking your schedule** - It can fetch information about your upcoming meetings and calls.
-* Retrieving information about a user's calendar TODO: Screenshot?
+* 💼 **Employee and candidate lookup** - Retrieving information about employees or candidates.
-* Accessing data about users in the system TODO: Screenshot?
-* Creating new records, such as meetings, calls, or candidates TODO: Screenshot?
-* Updating existing records TODO: Screenshot?
+* 📝 **Creating records** - From scheduling meetings or calls to adding new candidates and more.
+* 🔄 **Updating existing records** - Easily modify existing entries, like adding participants to existing meetings

+### Human oversight for important actions
-Additionally, a human-in-the-loop mechanism allows for human oversight of tool usage, enabling users to approve or decline the actions taken by agent to achieve a desired goal.
+A human-in-the-loop mechanism allows for human oversight of tool usage.
+This means you can approve or decline the agent's actions before they're executed - giving you control while still benefiting from the automation.

 ## Limitations

-1. LLM non-determinism: Like any large language model, responses can vary and are not always deterministic.
+1. **LLM non-determinism** Like any large language model, responses can vary and are not always deterministic.
 This leads to the fact that the agent doesn't always choose the correct tools, as it may try different approaches to reach a solution.
-2. LLM compatibility: While our agent is designed to work with various LLMs, currently we provide interfaces only for OpenAI and Anthropic models.
+2. **LLM compatibility** While our agent is designed to work with various LLMs, currently we provide interfaces only for OpenAI and Anthropic models.
-3. Tool restrictions:
+3. **Tool restrictions**:
     * The lack of user consent for utilizing a tool at the moment makes the agent unlikely to attempt using that tool in further conversation.
 In such cases, it is recommended to create a new chat with a clean history.
     * Some tools are now restricted to operating only on certain modules due to the ease of testing and to narrow down options for the LLM so it provides more reliable results.
     * Instead of asking the user for missing information when using a certain tool, the agent can fabricate some details (e.g. function arguments)
-4. Time handling: Currently, the agent can't deal with database date formats.
+4. **Time handling** - Currently, the agent can't deal with database date formats.
 This means that when your prompt includes dates, times, or any requests related to specific hours, the results can be inaccurate.
-5. History management: Token-based history management works as a rough approximation and should not be considered a reliable method for systems aiming to limit token usage.
+5. **History management** - Token-based history management works as a rough approximation and should not be considered a reliable method for systems aiming to limit token usage.

 ## Agent Structure
 We are utilizing <a href="https://www.langchain.com/langgraph" target="_blank">LangGraph</a> to create the architecture of our agent.
 The following structure is a backbone of our solution: